jeju5/management/cs/aws/aws_developer.md

   * You can retrieve logs of terminated AWS resources.
   * You can set up alert when CloudWatch monitors the conditions you are looking for
 * CloudWatch vs CloudTrail vs AWS Config
-  * CloudWatch watches performance
+  * CloudWatch watches performance (health, operational status)
-  * CloudTrail watches API requests
+  * CloudTrail watches API requests (API logs)
   * AWS Config records the state of AWS environment

 # Section12 Other Exam Topics & Tips